MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-enterprise-voice/deploy-the-sefautil-tool.md

 To deploy and manage Group Call Pickup, you need to use the Skype for Business Server version of the SEFAUtil tool.

 > [!IMPORTANT]
-> Microsoft Unified Communications Managed API (UCMA) 3.0 Core SDK must be installed on any computer where you plan to run the SEFAUtil tool.
-Download it here: [Microsoft Unified Communications Managed API 3.0 Software Development Kit](https://www.microsoft.com/en-us/download/details.aspx?id=10566).
+> Microsoft Unified Communications Managed API (UCMA) 5 Runtime must be installed on any computer where you plan to run the SEFAUtil tool.
+Download it here: [Unified Communications Managed API 5.0 Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=47344).
+You can also download the UCMA 5 SDK, which includes the runtime, here: [UCMA 5.0 SDK](https://www.microsoft.com/en-us/download/details.aspx?id=47345).

 You can run the SEFAUtil tool in any Front End pool in your deployment.